 - a. preparing for & overseeing the self-study and congregational surveys. - i.
-A survey shouldn't only or even primarily ask questions about what sort of clergy person the congregation desires for their next rector.
+A survey should not be limited to questions about what sort of clergy person the congregation desires for their next rector.
 Instead, questions should focus on the what mission is ongoing in the parish, and what sorts of mission and engagement parishioners desire to engage in in the future. - ii.
 This would also be a good time to do a spiritual gifts inventory and other discipleship tools within the congregation. - iii.
-There are currently two professional surveys I recommend, the Congregational Assessment Tool (CAT) by Holy Cow Consulting, and the US Congregational Life Survey (administered out of the PCUSA offices in Louisville). - b.
-Updating the web site, if needed
+There are currently two recommend professional surveys, the Congregational Assessment Tool (CAT) by Holy Cow Consulting, and the US Congregational Life Survey (administered out of the PCUSA offices in Louisville). - iv.
+Small group conversations.
+Sometimes called Holy Conversations, these are done using something known as the Focused Conversation Method, or the O.R.I.D method.
+More information is available in Appendix F. - b.
+Updating the web site, if needed.

-B. Transition Process Design
+Transition Process Design